 Soundtrack Dissonance: The final boss music is techno.
 You'd expect something more orchestral or grandiose considering that you're fighting an avatar of God, though it does serve to underscore just how alien Kagutsuchi is to the world.

 The techno music is actually quite appropriate for a giant disco ball.

 Start of Darkness: For Isamu, it's a Dummied Out scene when, at Kabukicho Prison, he studies the Amala Drum in his cell and catches a message from Yuko to the Demi-Fiend, asking to be rescued from her imprisonment at the Obelisk.
-This leads into Fridge Brilliance when you realize it was the catalyst that drove Isamu into a Heroic BSOD, driving home just how powerless he truly was and refusing contact with the Demi-Fiend, leading to the eventual birth of the Reason of Musubi.
+It was the catalyst that drove Isamu into a Heroic BSOD, driving home just how powerless he truly was and refusing contact with the Demi-Fiend, leading to the eventual birth of the Reason of Musubi.
 For Chiaki, it was her ill-thought assault on Sakahagi, a far deadlier foe and one she was not ready to deal with.
 She lost an arm during the encounter; the despair she generated managed to attract the dying spirit of Gozu-Tennoh, who acted as her Poisonous Friend in an attempt to create a worthy successor and foil of the Reason of Shijima.
 This culminated in the recreation of the Reason of Yosuga under Baal Avatar, and the massacre of the Manikins.